Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The groups

-We start with the case $d=3$.
-Consider a configuration of $n$ points in general position in $\R^3$.
+Consider a configuration of $n$ points in general position in $\mathbb{R}^3$.
 We can think of these points as lying in a fixed tetrahedron $ABCD$.
 The points induce a unique Delaunay triangulation of the tetrahedron: four points form a simplex of the triangulation if and only if there is no other points inside the sphere circumscribed over these points.
-The triangulation transforms as soon as the points move in the space.
+The triangulation transforms when the points move in the space.

 In order to avoid degenerate Delaunay triangulations we exclude configurations where four points lie on one circle (intersection of a plane and a sphere).